 Training employees on using new tech helps with the success of change and technology projects overall.

-Of Prosci’s ten aspects of change impact, training affects most of them, including how people learn about new processes, systems, tools, critical behaviors, etc. Sometimes communication is useful, but when people need to know some of these changes to do their job effectively, training leads to more success.
+Of Prosci’s ten aspects of change impact, training affects most of them, including how people learn about new processes, systems, tools, critical behaviors, etc. Sometimes, communication is useful, but when people need to know about these changes to do their job effectively, training leads to greater success.
 Communication in emails, intranet notices, or some other simple forms of communication only does so much.

-But what’s the best way to train employees for technology change?
-There are many ways to train people, and there are big improvements in how it can be done more effectively.
+But what is the best way to train employees for technological change?
+There are many ways to train people, and significant improvements have been made in how it can be done more effectively.
 We’re past the days when we had to fly everyone to a huge conference room to train employees better.

 For most types of corporate technical training, there are more effective ways of training employees.
-We’ll look at all the ways of training for technology, though.
+We’ll examine all the training options for technology, though.

 Types Of Training for Technology